Expense Categories

 Streamlined Reconciliation and Accounting Sync

-All office supply expenses, including those for paper clips, are reconciled within Fyle and can be seamlessly exported to your integrated accounting software (such as QuickBooks Online/Desktop, Xero, NetSuite, or Sage Intacct).
+All office supply expenses, including those for paper clips, are reconciled and can be seamlessly exported to your integrated accounting software (such as QuickBooks Online/Desktop, Xero, NetSuite, or Sage Intacct).
 This ensures your financial records are accurate and complete.

 Spend Visibility